JustinCThomas/MiracleLetter/README.md

 The test cases make use of Oracle JDBC and Hamcrest, so they too must be downloaded.

 ## Bugs
-* Adding to cart displays Null
+* Adding to cart displays Null.
-* Design page can be accessed without being logged in
+* Design page can be accessed without being logged in.

 ## Incomplete
-* Contact Us form data is not used by the backend
+* Contact Us form data is not being used by the backend.
 * User cannot place an order.
 * Login and Sign Up page need more styling.
 * Once logged in, login and sign up options should be missing and replaced with a log out option.